kalmiallc/chainlink-web3/README.md

 Once initialized, you can make use of the `get_price` function.
 This function essentially invokes the `latestRoundData` function on the Chainlink price feed contract.
 As a result, the `get_price` function returns a `Price` object containing all the data retrieved from the blockchain call.

 This library empowers Python developers by eliminating the need to write complex blockchain calls directly.
-Instead, it enables them to leverage the Chainlink price feed in a more familiar and Web2-friendly manner.
 Say goodbye to the complexities of direct blockchain interaction and embrace the simplicity of the Web3.py Chainlink Library.

 ## Table of content